 Pupils may become susceptible to radicalisation through a range of social, personal and environmental factors - it is known that violent extremists exploit vulnerabilities in individuals to drive a wedge between them and their families and communities.
 It is vital that school staff are able to recognise those vulnerabilities.

-Indicators of vulnerability include:
+Indicators of susceptibility include:

 Identity Crisis – the student / pupil is distanced from their cultural / religious heritage and experiences discomfort about their place in society;